 This type of planning is becoming more of a focus for those seeking to transfer wealth to heirs who are then likely to sell the assets.

 The higher estate tax exemption means many family fortunes will no longer be subject to estate taxes.
 These families may now structure wealth plans to pass on more assets at death as part of their estate.
 By including highly appreciated assets in their estate plan, they can help mitigate capital gains taxes when those assets are sold.
-The new tax legislation raised the total amount that may be transferred during your lifetime as a gift, or after you die as part of your estate, to $11.58 million for individuals and $23.16 million for couples in 2020, which amount is scheduled to be indexed for inflation through 2025.
+The Tax Cuts and Jobs Act of 2017 raised the total amount that may be transferred during your lifetime as a gift, or after you die as part of your estate, to $11.7 million for individuals and $23.4 million for couples in 2021, which amount is scheduled to be indexed for inflation through 2025.

 Basis Planning Basics

 Cost basis is the price of an asset that is used to calculate capital gains or losses.
 The Internal Revenue Service (IRS) allows the cost basis of most assets included in an individual’s taxable estate to be adjusted to fair market value on the date of death.
 This adjustment eliminates all unrealized gains prior to death and therefore any capital gains taxes upon sale on the appreciation of the asset to that date of death.